Preparing for Low Back Surgery

 When you are fully awake and alert, you will be taken to your hospital room.

 For outpatient procedures, the nurses in the recovery room will make sure that you are able to walk, eat, and go to the bathroom before discharging you home.
 They will also go over any postoperative instructions with you and make sure that you understand the directions for your pain medications.
+You may want to talk to the nursing staff about timing pain medications for just before discharge to make your trip home more comfortable.

 Many types of medications are available to help manage pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief and to minimize the need for opioids.
+Ask your doctor if it is OK for you to take NSAIDs, as these medications can increase bleeding in some instances and may interfere with bony healing of the fusion if taken too often.

 Your spine must be kept in proper alignment.
 You will be taught how to move properly, reposition, sit, stand, and walk.